Oil prices gain as firm demand outweighs dollar strength

 In oil exporter Libya, warplanes from the official government attacked an oil tanker docked outside the city of Sirte on Sunday, wounding three people and setting the ship on fire, officials said.

-It was the third confirmed strike by the internationally recognised government on oil tankers, part of a conflict between competing administrations and parliaments allied to armed factions fighting for control of the country.
+It was the third confirmed strike by the internationally recognized government on oil tankers, part of a conflict between competing administrations and parliaments allied to armed factions fighting for control of the country.

 (Additional reporting by Himanshu Ojha in London and Henning Gloystein in Singapore; Editing by David Goodman, Dale Hudson and Marguerita Choy)